holidayextras/culture/testing-standard.md

 ### Sinon Sandbox

-Using **sinon.sandbox** object to hold your stubs and spies.

-Benefits:

-Allows you to be able to put multiple stubs within an object when creating them in a **beforeEach** and instead of restoring them one at a time can restore them all at once.
-This is nice because it means we can restore all of our stubs at once and removes a few lines of code.
+Using **sinon.sandbox** object to hold your stubs/spies.
+This allows you to be able to put multiple stubs within an object when creating them in a **beforeEach** and instead of restoring them one at a time, you can restore them all at once in the **afterEach**.
+This means we can restore all of our stubs/spies at once.

-Code:
-Put the creation of your sandbox before the beforeEach because then your **afterEach** has scope to what is in your **beforeEach**.

 ```javascript
 var sandbox = sinon.sandbox.create();